Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Hyperthyroidism and Testosterone

-Hyperthyroidism can cause the thyroid gland to release extra thyroid hormone, which will, in turn, increase extra SHBG and extra GnRH [6].
+According to a study published in the Thyroid journal, hyperthyroidism can cause the thyroid gland to release extra thyroid hormone, which will, in turn, increase extra SHBG and extra GnRH [10].

 While extra SHGB by itself may cause decreased testosterone levels, the high activity of the thyroid in hyperthyroidism usually results in increased testosterone.

-Symptoms of hyperthyroidism in men include:
+Symptoms of hyperthyroidism in men include [11]:

 • Fatigue